keu/docs/guides/executing-notebooks.md

 :::info

-With versions of `papermill` you might encounter a bug when writing grammar tables as described in [this GitHub issue](https://github.com/psf/black/issues/1143).
-The error would say something like `Writing failed: [Errno 2] No such file or directory: '/home/astro/.cache/black/21.7b0/tmpzpsclowd'`.
-If this occurs, a workaround is to manually add that directory to your Airflow environment.
-If using an Astro project, you can add `RUN mkdir -p /home/astro/.cache/black/21.7b0/` to your project's `Dockerfile`.
+With some versions of `papermill` you might encounter a bug when writing grammar tables.
+A symptom of this bug is the error message  `Writing failed: [Errno 2] No such file or directory: '/home/astro/.cache/black/21.7b0/tmpzpsclowd'`.
+If you encounter this issue, manually add the directory to your Airflow environment.
+If you're using an Astro project, you can add `RUN mkdir -p /home/astro/.cache/black/21.7b0/` to your project's `Dockerfile`.
+For more information about this issue, see [Improve the the blib2to3 grammar caching mechanism](https://github.com/psf/black/issues/1143).

 :::